Snowdar/asv-subtools/README.md

 ---

 ## Feedback
-+ If you find bugs or have some questions, please create a github issue in this repository to let everyone know it, so that a good solution could be contributed.
++ If you find bugs or have some questions, please create a github issue in this repository to let everyone knows it, so that a good solution could be contributed.
-+ If you have questions to me, you can also send e-mail to snowdar@stu.xmu.edu.cn and I will reply in my free time.
++ If you want to ask me any questions, you can also send e-mail to snowdar@stu.xmu.edu.cn and I will reply in my free time.

 ## Acknowledgement
 + Thanks to everyone who contribute their time, ideas and codes to ASV-Subtools.